mdnm/the-archeometer/web-reader/src/content/english-translation-drafts/06-02-25-first-part-chapter-one.md

 **FROM THE UNIVERSAL VERBAL SYNTHESIS TO INDIVIDUAL PHILOSOPHY — PAGAN INSTRUCTION AND CHRISTIAN EDUCATION**

-**Definition of Paganism. — Its Character. — Its Essence is Anarchy. — Human Will Elevated to a Principle. — Krishna’s Trimurti. — The Sudras. — The Mentality of the Third Caste. — Its Rejection by Religious Bodies. — The Millennial Paganism of the Mediterranean. — Paganism Has Dominated the Clergy and Instruction for Over Four Centuries. — Exclusively Pagan Instruction. — Religious Education Reduced to Catechesis. — Imbalance in Favor of Paganism. — Being and Possessing. — Phryne and the Areópago. — Experimental Paganism in the Child. — The Father and the Mother; Their Role. — The School of Life. — Where to Find the Spirit of Life? — Wealth. — The Pagan Evolution of the Child. — The Priest; His Role. — The Catechism. — The University. — Pagan Possession.**
+**Definition of Paganism. — Its Character. — Its Essence is Anarchy. — Human Will Elevated to a Principle. — Krishna’s Trimurti. — The Sudras. — The Mentality of the Third Caste. — Its Rejection by Religious Bodies. — The Millennial Paganism of the Mediterranean. — Paganism Has Dominated the Clergy and Instruction for Over Four Centuries. — Exclusively Pagan Instruction. — Religious Education Reduced to Catechesis. — Imbalance in Favor of Paganism. — Being and Possessing. — Phryne and the Areopagus. — Experimental Paganism in the Child. — The Father and the Mother; Their Role. — The School of Life. — Where to Find the Spirit of Life? — Wealth. — The Pagan Evolution of the Child. — The Priest; His Role. — The Catechism. — The University. — Pagan Possession.**

 Paganism is a mental and governmental state that goes from the bud to the wild tree.